Data Processing Addendum (EMEA/UK)

 3. RIGHTS OF DATA SUBJECTS

 3.2 Data Subject Requests.
 Contentstack shall, to the extent legally permitted or required, and to the extent, Contentstack has been able to identify that the request comes from a Data Subject whose Customer Personal Data was submitted to the Services, notify the Customer if it receives a request from a Data Subject in relation to the exercise of that person’s rights under Data Protection Laws.
-Contentstack shall not respond to any such Data Subject request except as required under Data Protection Laws, and Contentstack shall (at Customer’s expense) provide Customer with reasonable cooperation and assistance in relation to its handling of a Data Subject’s request according to Data Protection Laws, to the extent legally permitted and to the extent Customer cannot handle the request itself through its use of the Services.
+Contentstack shall not respond to any such Data Subject request except as required under Data Protection Laws, and Contentstack shall provide Customer with reasonable cooperation and assistance in relation to its handling of a Data Subject’s request according to Data Protection Laws, to the extent legally permitted and to the extent Customer cannot handle the request itself through its use of the Services.

 4. CONTENTSTACK PERSONNEL